InteriorNature/Javascript-Practice/README.md

 3. Most Frequent Vowel - Created a generic RegExp builder for cases other than vowels.
 Enables user-specified character(s) in a) global, b) case-insensitive, and c) find ANY mode.

+4. Array Flattening - Used a combination of reduce and concat - I nested them, but a recursion would have been ideal.